OpenBluetoothToolbox/SimpleBLE/README.rst

 License
 =======

-Since February 15th 2024, SimpleBLE is now available under a dual-licensing scheme.

 **Update (February 20th, 2024):** The open-source terms have been clarified to ensure that no license conflicts occur when using SimpleBLE in derivative work of other open-source projects.

-**For open-source projects**, SimpleBLE is currently available under the BSD 3-Clause License only for the following projects: `BrainFlow`_, `InsideBlue`_ and `NodeWebBluetooth`_.
-In order to request to be added to the list of authorized open-source projects, please reach out at ``contact at simpleble dot org``.

-**For closed-source or commercial usage**, SimpleBLE is licensed under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
-To obtain commercial license, please contact me at ``contact at simpleble dot org``.
+Since February 15th 2024, SimpleBLE is now available under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
+(More information on pricing and commercial terms of service will be available soon.)

+To enquire about a commercial license, please contact us at ``contact at simpleble dot org``.

+**NOTICE:** The projects listed below are allowed to use SimpleBLE under a GNU Lesser General Public License version 3 (LGPLv3), due to their past contributions:
+- `BrainFlow`_
+- `InsideBlue`_
+- `NodeWebBluetooth`_

+Likewise, if you are using SimpleBLE in an open-source project and would like to request an exception to the GPLv3 license, please reach out at ``contact at simpleble dot org``.

 Licensing FAQ